 The Camper in Leadership Training (CILT) program provides a unique educational and practical challenge for high school age campers with leadership potential.
 CILT trains them for future leadership and service in their churches, camps, and communities.

-The CILT course is a three-step program—CILT I, II, and III—consisting of one week at camp during each of three consecutive summers plus assignments to complete during the school year between summers.
+The CILT course is a three- or four-year program consisting of one week at camp during each of three or four consecutive summers plus assignments to complete during the school year between summers.

 Under adult supervision, CILTs gain practical experience by working with younger campers: leading songfests, games, Bible studies, and evening programs, helping with cookouts, teaching camp skills, and assisting in camp functions.